daniilpastukhov/digit-recognizer/README.md

 ```
 > There is also already built jar file with the same name located in the root folder.

+## Scripts
+To run insert scripts, you need to go to the same folder as scripts are.

+- Use *couchdb.sh* to import data to CouchDB database.
+> MONGODB_URI, MONGODB_LOGIN, MONGODB_PASSWORD correctly set environment variables are required!
+- Use *mongo.sh* to import data to MongoDB database.
+- Use *couchdb.sh* to import data to CouchDB database.

+#### CouchDB
+> Tested on MacOS only.
+Proper working on Windows/Linux isn't guaranteed!
+- You can run local CouchDB database inside Docker container using *rundb.sh* script.
+- To stop Docker container, you can use *stopdb.sh* script.

 ## Project structure

 ```